-36. We note that financial services have evolved rapidly to take advantage of the capabilities of digital transactions, and that Internet banking, cashless payments and mobile money systems have changed the ways in which many businesses and customers now interact, increasing ease of access to financial services for many who were previously excluded.
+31. We note that financial services have evolved rapidly to take advantage of the capabilities of digital transactions, and that Internet banking, cashless payments and mobile money systems have changed the ways in which many businesses and customers now interact, increasing access to financial services for many who were previously excluded.
 We will support developing countries, in line with their national circumstances and priorities, in creating enabling domestic environments for development of digital financial services for all.

-37. We recognise that digital technologies have been extensively adopted in all economic sectors, enabling enhancements in productivity, new forms of manufacturing and services, and changes in the modalities of international trade.
-Businesses in all sectors have used digital resources to expand domestic markets, reaching a wider range of customers through new marketing opportunities, e-commerce and digital transactions.

-38. We are encouraged that growing use of digital services has created opportunities for enterprises in all countries, including micro, small and medium enterprises, to provide digital services to serve both domestic and export markets.
-We welcome the work of United Nations agencies and development partners to support small businesses in developing countries, including businesses led by women, to take advantage of these opportunities, and urge all stakeholders to foster an open, fair, inclusive and nondiscriminatory digital environment that enables micro, small and medium enterprises to thrive, including appropriate financial support and access to capital.
+32. We are encouraged that growing use of digital services has created opportunities for enterprises in all countries, including micro, small and medium enterprises, to provide digital services to serve both domestic and export markets.
+We welcome the work of United Nations agencies and development partners to support small businesses in developing countries, including businesses led by women, to take advantage of these opportunities, and urge all stakeholders to foster an inclusive and digital environment that enables micro, small and medium enterprises to thrive, with appropriate financial support and access to capital.

-39. We recognise that information and communications technologies have contributed significantly to the development of agriculture, enabling productivity improvements in large-scale food production, through precision targeting of resources and production cycles, and supporting small-scale and subsistence farmers to access information, expertise and capital.

-40. We note that digital technologies have had significant impacts on employment, including changes in workplace environments and training requirements, opportunities for more flexible working and the emergence of digital labour platforms, and that automation, robotics and artificial intelligence are expected to have further substantial impacts on employment opportunities, including the displacement of some professional, clerical and manual types of work.
+33. We note that digital technologies have had significant impacts on employment, including changes in workplace environments and training requirements, opportunities for more flexible working and the emergence of digital labour platforms.
+We note that emerging technologies such as automation, robotics and artificial intelligence are expected to further reshape the labour market, potentially displacing some professional, clerical and manual roles, while also creating new employment opportunities and skill demands.
+We are concerned to ensure that these developments serve to complement and augment human labour, safeguarding employment rights and welfare.

 Social and economic development

-41. We recognise that information and communications technologies have contributed to higher levels of social benefit and inclusion, providing new channels for citizens, businesses and governments to share and augment knowledge and to participate in decisions that affect people’s lives, livelihoods and social welfare, including the provision of public services, education, health care and employment, business and science.

-42. We recognise that information and communications technologies have fundamentally impacted the ways in which individuals and communities interact, consume and spend their time.
+34. We recognize that information and communications technologies have contributed to enhancing social welfare and inclusion, providing new channels for individuals, businesses and governments to share and augment knowledge and to participate in decisions that affect people’s lives, livelihoods and social welfare.
+They have had profound impacts on the provision of public services and have transformed the ways in which individuals and communities interact, consume and spend their time.
 While many of these impacts have been positive, others have raised concerns, including for human rights, health, employment and the welfare of individuals and communities.

-43. We are encouraged that many governments have established national strategies to leverage the opportunities of information and communications technologies for development, drawing on the framework of Action Lines agreed at the World Summit , and that they also provide a range of e-government services to citizens and businesses, giving access to information and advice and, in many cases, the opportunity to undertake online transactions.
+35. We are encouraged that many governments have established national strategies to leverage the opportunities of information and communications technologies for social and economic development, and that they now provide a wide range of e-government services to citizens and businesses, enabling access to information and advice and, in many cases, the opportunity to undertake online transactions.

-44. We recognise that digitalisation has enabled new ways of providing education and training in schools, higher and adult education including innovative educational approaches such as distance learning, open educational resources and online courses.
-We are concerned, however, that the benefits of digitalisation are still not available to many children and young people as a result of digital divides in connectivity and educational facilities.
+36. We recognize that digitalisation has enabled new ways of providing education and training in schools, higher and adult education including innovative educational approaches such as distance learning, open educational resources and online courses.
+We are concerned, however, that the benefits of digitalisation are not yet available to many children and young people as a result of inequalities in connectivity, digital literacy and educational facilities.
 We reaffirm our commitment to connecting every school to the Internet by 2030.